-This easy vegetarian appetizer is wonderful on crostini!
-A flavorful herb marinade covers slices of tangy goat cheese.
-Vegetarian.
+This easy crostini appetizer is perfect for summer!
+A flavorful herb marinade on slices of tangy goat cheese.

 I don’t know how I ever lived without goat cheese.

 I don’t even really remember when I first tried it, actually.
 I just kind of remember that there was no goat cheese in my life until I was maybe 19 or 20ish.
 And then suddenly, there it was.
 The perfect creamy, tangy, spreadable addition to a cheese-plate-for-dinner.
 The best new mix-in for my favorite pasta sauces.
 A delightfully tart note in warm fall soups.
 Basically, the bomb dot com.